 - Children's Social Care Social care services provide support to children in need of help and protection.
 Services include statutory assessments and care planning for children at risk of significant harm, provision for looked after children and care leavers, as well as fostering services.
 At any one time this area is working with c.
-2300 children and young people (including care leavers). - Education aim to champion all children and young people's education outcomes with a specific focus on vulnerable learners, and those with Special Educational Needs and Disabilities to ensure that all children's educational outcomes are met.
-On the 1 June 2020 we successfully transferred over 130 staff to WCF from Babcock Prime who deliver Learning and Achievement Services accross the County.
-This compliments our existing service provision and ensures Education support services are now delivered from one organisation across Worcestershire.
-We provide services for vulnerable learners, support and challenge for school improvement, planning sufficient education places (for all ages), managing school admissions, transport and support to early years providers, school governing bodies, free schools and academies. - Early Help - is to promote, coordinate and collaborate to ensure a good quality coherent system of preventative support and services across the children and young people's partnerships in Worcestershire.
-These services provide ways of identifying emerging difficulties and needs of children and families; assessing with the family what action can be taken and providing access to information, support and services to help as required. - Resources are enabling services that support children's social care and education and early help to deliver high quality services as well as enabling us to operate efficiently and effectively.
-These services include finance, performance, traded services, transformation, commissioning and business support, and business management services as well as several support services, such as facilities management, Human Resources and IT support, bought back from the Council.
+2,300 children and young people (including care leavers). - Education - aim to champion all children and young people's education outcomes with a specific focus on vulnerable learners, and those with Special Educational Needs and Disabilities to ensure that all children's educational outcomes are met.
+WE provide services to support vulnerable learners, support and challenge for school improvement, planning sufficient education places (for all ages), managing school admissions, transport and support to early years providers, school governing bodies, free schools and academies. - Early Help - is to promote, coordinate and collaborate to ensure a good quality coherent system of preventative support and services across the children and young people's partnerships in Worcestershire.
+These services provide ways of identifying emerging difficulties and needs of children and families; assessing with the family what action can be taken and providing access to information, support and services to help as required. - Resources are enabling services that support children's social care, education and early help to deliver high quality services as well as enabling us to operate efficiently and effectively.
+These services include finance, performance, transformation, commissioning and business support, and business management services as well as several support services, such as facilities management, Human Resources and IT support, bought back from the Council.